Chambersburg Maroons: 1915

 After the 1914 season, the Maroons join the newly formed Class D Blue Ridge League in 1915.
 The Maroons gain instant credibility when former Major League Player Gus Dorner took the managerial position of his hometown team.
 James "Bugs" Snyder led the league in hits with 50.
 Pitcher Ed Stricker had an outstanding season, leading the league with 170 strikeouts.
-Stricker also threw a no hitter against the Gettysburg Patriots on August 3, winning 1-0.
+Stricker also threw a no hitter against the Gettysburg Patriots on August 3, winning 1–0.
 Stricker and catcher George Stroh (who played part of the season with the Hanover Hornets) were selected to the Blue Ridge League End of Season All-Star Team.
 However, the Maroons struggled through two subsequent managerial changes that season and finished last in the league.
 Carl Snavely, a member of the 1915 team, would later rise to prominence as a college football coach.

 1916 Championship Season

 In 1916, the Maroons brought in a new manager in Eddie Hooper.
 The Maroons club president, named Kottcamp, worked out a deal with Jack Dunn's Baltimore Orioles, who had returned to the International League, after the demise of the Federal League during the off-season.
 Two pitchers, Hank Thormahlen and Al Ehmling, and a catcher named Alex Schaufele joined the Maroons, along with a former Federal League player, first baseman Karl Kolseth, and outfielder James "Bugs" Snyder to combine for one of the strongest overall teams in the league in 1916.
 Hanson Horsey is also showcased on the squad's roster.

-The end result would see Chambersburg take the league crown in 1916, with Hooper edging Frederick's Clyde Barnhart for the league batting title (.332).
+The result would see Chambersburg take the league crown in 1916, with Hooper edging Frederick's Clyde Barnhart for the league batting title (.332).
 Hooper also led the league with 113 hits.
 The Maroons' pennant did not come easy, as the Martinsburg Mountaineers battled with the Maroons for first place throughout the season.
 Despite finishing the season with more wins than another Blue Ridge League team, Martinsburg had to settle for second for the second straight season, this time by just one-tenth of a percentage point.
 The Maroons finished the season with a record of 53–40–4.
-A low point in the otherwise tremendous season was the no-hitter tossed by the Hagerstown Terrier's pitcher Wick Winslow on June 28, defeating the Maroons 4-0.
+A low point in the otherwise tremendous season was the no-hitter tossed by the Hagerstown Terrier's pitcher Wick Winslow on June 28, defeating the Maroons 4–0.